rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 of overlooking a case, because `match` will force the case analysis to be exhaustive.

-### Algebraic Data Types and Data Invariants
+### Algebraic Data Types and Structural Invariants

-Algebraic data types succinctly describe classes of data and allow one to encode rich structural invariants.
+[Algebraic data types] succinctly describe classes of data and allow one to encode rich structural invariants.

 An `enum` type allows one to define mutually-exclusive classes of